-Status Internal Audit Report Audit Report Date SEIZED AND FOUND PROPERTY (3.14/15) 11 September 2014 HIGH: 0 MEDIUM: 1 LOW: 0 Medium Recommendation 1.1: As planned the Property Management Policy and Procedures should be reviewed and revised, taking into account any issues identified within this review.
+Stat us Internal Audit Report Audit Report Date SEIZED AND FOUND PROPERTY (3.14/15) 11 September 2014 HIGH: 0 MEDIUM: 1 LOW: 0 Medium Recommendation 1.1: As planned the Property Management Policy and Procedures should be reviewed and revised, taking into account any issues identified within this review.
 Given the issues identified in this review we would recommend that once the Policy and Procedures have been finalised and approved a training session is held with Property staff to ensure that they are fully conversant with requirements, especially any changes that have been made from original documents.
-Implementation Target Date: N larch 2015 - revised Target Date October 2016 Person Responsible: Corporate Services Directorate Jez Leavesley - Force Property Project Consultant Initial Management Comment: The review of property is now well underway and the team involved are identifying opportunities to streamline processes and increase efficiency which will be relevant to the policy and procedures.
-Initial work on the refresh and re-write of the policy and procedures is expected to commence in November 2014 when resources within DJD Support have the capacity.
-Update August - Baker Tilly Fo llow Up Audit 2015: The policy re-write is still ongoing.
+Implementation Target Date: Mar 2017 ch 2015 - revised Target Date Oc tober 201 16 Revised to September Person Responsible: Corporate Se rvices Directorate Jez Leavesley - Fo rce Prope rty Project Consultant Initial Management Comment: The review of property is now well underway and the team involved are identifying opportuniti- processes and increase efficiency which will be relevant to the policy and procedures.
+Init refresh and re-write of the policy and procedures is expected to commence in November 2014 within DJD Support have the capacity. edures.
+Initial work on the Update August - Baker Tilly Follow Up Audit 2015: ~ The policy re-write is still ongoing.
 Very limited availability of staff trained to write policy and competing demands of Property managers continue.
-AMBER Sgt 4320 Simpson (CAID Support) and Julie Treen (Property Team Leader) are tasked to finalise the re-write with a timescale for completion prior to 8th June.
-A Update 27 th August: The policy re-write is now complete and is presented in Authorised Professional Practice format, together with an up-to-date Legislative Compliance pack.
-The document is going through a final checking process before being sent to COT for authorisation, published / updated on internal website.
-This will be completed imminently.
-Any changes in practice have been subject to internal communication both within the property department and where necessary to a wider relevant audience.
-Update December 2015: The final checking process on the rewritten policy and procedure documents has been completed.
+AMBER Sgt 4320 Simpson (CAID Support) a with a timescale for completion prior nd Julie Treen (Property Team Leade to 8th June. r) are tasked to finalise the re-write ٩ Update 27 th August: The policy re-write is now complete and is presented in Authorised Professional Practice forma an up-to-date Legislative Compliance pack.
+The document is going through a final checking probeing sent to COT for authorisation, published / updated on internal web-site.
+This will be compimminently.
+Any changes in practice have been subject to internal communication both within the department and where necessary to a wider relevant audience. necking process before rill be completed Update December 2015: The final checking process on the rewritten policy and procedure documents has been completed.
 The documents were sent to D/Supt.
 Castle on 2nd September for his approval and submission to COT for authorisation.
-A progress check will be made with D/Supt Castle on his return from annual leave on the 17 th November and an update provided for the next meeting.
-Update January 2016: The rewritten policy and procedure documents have been completed, authorised and published.
-Work continues to maintain the relevance of the new document and keep pace with Strategic Alliance and Blueprint 2020 developments but this is outside of the scope of this recommendation.
-For these reasons I believe the recommendation can be considered closed.
-Update March 2016: • March 2016 it was agreed the Dep had taken place after which the pr •
+A progress check will be made with D/Supt Castle on his return from annual leave on the 1 November and an update provided for the next meeting. nission to COT for Update January 2016: continues to maintain the relevance locuments have been completed, authof the new document and keep pace very of the scope of this recommendation closed. vith Strate gic Alliance and Blueprint Update March 2016: At the JARAP meeting held on 8 March 2016 it was agreed the Deputy Chief Constable would check that the appropriate staff training had taken place after which the proposal to close would be agreed.